Product

 Another feature that works hand in hand with the in-app paywalls is our credit card capture forms.

-Here you can customize the form to be on-brand for your company.
-This includes anything from your logo, title, CTA, colors, and URL.
+Here, you can customize the form to be on-brand for your company.
+This includes your logo, title, CTA, colors, and URL.

 If you would like to use our embedded widget on your website, scroll down to the bottom of the credit card form page and use the code.
-Simply load the embed script everywhere on your website where you would like it to appear.
+Load the embed script everywhere on your website where you would like it to appear.

 NOTE: Leave everything as is except for the CUSTOMER_ID, which you should programmatically replace with each user’s unique customer number given by your payment provider.